boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-api-reference/methods.md

 ### saveFilterView()
 This method will save the filter view onto the dashboard.

-> **NOTE:** Please refer to the knowledge base article [here](https://support.boldbi.com/agent/kb/14233) to obtain the viewName and QueryString from the REST API by using the viewId if the view details al-ready exist in Bold BI.
+> **NOTE:** Please refer to the [knowledge base](https://support.boldbi.com/agent/kb/14233) article to obtain the viewName and QueryString from the REST API by using the viewId if the view details already exist in Bold BI.

 **Example for saving view to the normal dashboard**